Reds vs. Cubs Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 50 hits with 13 doubles, a triple, six home runs, 18 walks and 22 RBI.
-He's also stolen one base.
+- Spencer Steer has put up 53 hits with 14 doubles, two triples, six home runs and 18 walks.
+He has driven in 23 runs with one stolen base.

-- Steer heads into this matchup looking to extend his eight-game hit streak.
-During his last 10 outings he is batting .395 with four doubles, a home run, two walks and seven RBI.
+- Steer enters this game looking to extend his nine-game hit streak.
+During his last 10 outings he is hitting .386 with four doubles, a triple, a home run, two walks and seven RBI.

 Steer Recent Games